LogicalFellaC/medicare_anomaly_detection/medicare_detection/medicare_anomaly_detection.md

 However, a record that is very low in terms of one variable might be very high in another.

 In this sense, it may be appropriate to filter out only the observations that have low numbers across all values before computing the outlier scores.

+For example, in this dataset, there is a varaible that denotes the average amount for each `HCPCS_CODE`, which could serve as a threshold for this purpose.